axkh/concours-polytechnique-supports/README.md

 # École Polytechnique Entrance Exam Support

-This is a community support space for candidates preparing for the **École Polytechnique International Entrance Exam**, especially the *Filière Universitaire Internationale (FUI)*.
+This is a community support space for candidates preparing for the **École Polytechnique International Entrance Exam**, especially the **Filière Universitaire Internationale (FUI)**.

-It is maintained by the **Association des Polytechniciens Khmers (AXK)** to help cambodian candidates understand the exam, organize their preparation, share resources, and discuss mathematics, physics, application requirements, and oral examinations.
+It is maintained by the **Association des Polytechniciens Khmers (AXK)** to help Cambodian candidates understand the exam, organize their preparation, share resources, and discuss mathematics, physics, application requirements, and oral examinations.

-> **Important note:** This is an unofficial community project.
-For official and updated information, candidates must always consult the official École Polytechnique website.

 ---